-On February 5, 2013, I submitted a letter to the White House Counsel's Office expressing my interest in serving as a judge on the United States Court of Federal Claims.
+On February 5, 2013, I submitted a letter to the White House Counsel's Office expressing my interest in serving as a Judge on the United States Court of Federal Claims.
 In late August 2013, an official from the White House Counsel's Office contacted me to discuss my interest.
-Since September 4, 2013, I have been in contact with officials from the Office of Legal Policy at the Department of Justice.
-On November 12, 2013, I interviewed with attorneys from the White House Counsel's Office and the Department of Justice in Washington, D.C.
-On May 21, 2014, the President submitted my nomination to the Senate.
+Beginning on September 4, 2013, and continuing through late 2016, I was in contact with officials from the Office of Legal Policy at the Department of Justice.